How to simulate a password strength meter with conditions in your interactive prototypes

-All the interactions in the example are defined on the Input text field.
+The behavior in this example is defined in the Input text field.

-We will build a set of when/else interactions that, every time a key is pressed, will check what has been written in the input text field and will trigger different responses in the password meter accordingly.
+We will build a set of when/else events so that every time a key is pressed, what has been written in the input text field will be verified and will trigger different responses in the password meter.

 Follow the next steps to reproduce the example above:

 1) In a new prototype, drag the following contents onto the canvas: an Input text field and a dynamic panel, which will be the password meter.

 2) Select the Input text field, go to the Properties tab and in ‘Type’ select ‘password’.

 3) Select the Dynamic panel and create four panels, one for each level of password strength.
 Click ‘edit content’ within the dynamic panel and drag a Text widget onto each panel, write the password strength percentage in it, and change their background color in the Properties tab.

 4) Select the Input text field and go to the Events tab, where we’ll start defining the first level of password strength.
 We will basically check if the password introduced is at least 2 letters long.

 5) To do so, press the ‘Add event’ button and add an ‘On key up’ + ‘Set Active Panel’ event.
 Select the panel with the first level of password protection and click OK to exit the events dialog.